francislub/church/README.md

-# church
+# charityAp-main
-a temperate for the church website
+An app for nalongo donation